Resources

 Jump Tag Icon

-A Carbohydrate Calculator is a tool that can be used to estimate the amount of carbohydrates you take per day.
-They take in information including age, gender, height and weight, and physical activity levels and provide a result based on these.
+A Carb Calculator is a tool for estimating the carbohydrates you consume daily.
+It takes in information such as age, gender, height and weight, and physical activity levels and provides a result based on these.

 Jump Tag Icon

-Our body needs carbs to function properly.
-Carbohydrates are broken down into glucose, which is the body's primary fuel source.
+Our body needs carbohydrates to function optimally.
+Carbohydrates are broken down into glucose, the body's primary fuel source.
 Glucose is used by the brain, muscles, and other organs to function properly.
-Carbohydrates also help us to feel full and provide fibre, an important nutrient for digestive health.
+Carbohydrates also help us feel full and provide fibre, an important nutrient for digestive health.

-It's important to choose healthy sources of carbohydrates, such as whole grains, fresh fruits, and green vegetables.
+It's essential to choose healthy sources of carbohydrates, such as whole grains, fresh fruits, and green vegetables.
 These foods are high in nutrients and fibre, which makes them a healthy choice.
-Also taking in fair amounts of healthy carbs, without overdoing it, is highly recommended.
-Tracking how much carbs you are taking from food may be a bit intimidating and that brings us to our next section.
+Taking in fair amounts of healthy carbs without overdoing it is also highly recommended.
+Tracking how much carbs you take from food may be intimidating, bringing us to our next section.

 Jump Tag Icon

-Keeping track of your carbs is a healthy habit, and should be practised by everyone.
-You might also want to track your daily carb intake if you want to achieve a health goal.
+Keeping track of your carbs is a healthy habit and should be practised by everyone.
+You might also want to track your daily carb intake to achieve a health goal.
+Whether you're looking to manage weight, control blood sugar, or maintain a healthy lifestyle, carb tracking offers numerous benefits:

-1. Maintain a healthy lifestyle: Eating a balanced diet can help you maintain a healthy weight, improve your blood sugar control, and reduce your risk of chronic diseases.
-A balanced diet consists of a variety of food forms and in the right proportions.
+Maintaining a healthy lifestyle: Eating a balanced diet can help you maintain a healthy weight, control your blood sugar, and reduce your risk of chronic diseases.
+A balanced diet consists of a variety of food forms in the right proportions.

-2. Manage weight: Keep counting how much carbs you're eating if you're attempting to shed or control your weight.
-Carbohydrates are a high-calorie source, thus consuming too many might contribute to weight gain.
+Managing weight: Keep counting your carbs if you're attempting to shed or control your weight.
+Carbohydrates are a high-calorie source, so consuming too many might contribute to weight gain.
 Recent studies have found that people who tracked their food intake lost more weight than people who didn't.

 Jump Tag Icon

-A Carbohydrate Calculator is a tool that assists you in determining how much carbs you should consume each day.
+A Carbohydrate Calculator is a tool that assists you in determining how many carbs you should consume each day.
 It accomplishes this by asking you for personal information such as your age, gender, weight, height, and level of activity.
-After you complete these questions, the calculator will apply a formula to determine how much carbs you should consume every day.
+After you complete these questions, the carb calculator will apply a formula to determine your daily carb intake.

 Jump Tag Icon